Nebius-Academy/boltz2-mk8s/tutorial.md

 nebius iam service-account delete --id $NB_SA_ID
 ```

-To delete a registry in Nebius, first remove all container images inside it — otherwise deletion will fail.
-Go to [Nebius Container Registry](https://console.eu.nebius.com/registry).
-Open the registry you want to delete.
-Navigate to the Docker container images section and delete all images.
+To delete a registry, first remove all container images inside it — otherwise deletion will fail.
+Go to [Nebius Container Registry](https://console.eu.nebius.com/registry), open the registry you want to delete, navigate to the Docker container images section and delete all images.
 Return to the registry view and delete the registry itself.